 8 Things to Do Before Your Next Performance Review

 Performance reviews are like root canals – no one likes them (not even your boss), but they, unfortunately, can be necessary.
 Instead of dreading your next performance review, think of it as an opportunity to learn and grow, while clarifying expectations and setting goals.
-Performance reviews can also be used to justify raises and promotions, so you want to go in prepared.
+They can also be used to justify raises and promotions, so you’ll want to go in prepared.

 Before your next performance review, try these eight things to be better prepared:

 Your job description has probably become a little outdated in the past year.
 Look at your job description and consider the following:

 - duties that take up more time than they need to

 - what you like most about your job